google/WebFundamentals/src/content/en/fundamentals/design-and-ui/media/images.md

 {% includecode content_path="web/fundamentals/design-and-ui/media/_code/media.html" region_tag="picture" adjust_indentation="auto" %}
 </pre>

-In the above example, if the browser width is at least 800px, then either `head.jpg` or `head-2x.jpg` will be used, depending on the device resolution.
+In the above example, if the browser width is at least 800px then either `head.jpg` or `head-2x.jpg` is used, depending on the device resolution.
-If the browser is between 450px and 800px, then either `head-small.jpg` or `head-small-2x.jpg` will be used, again, depending on the device resolution.
+If the browser is between 450px and 800px, then either `head-small.jpg` or `head-small-2x.jpg` is used, again, depending on the device resolution.
-For screen widths less than 450px and backwards compatibility where the `picture` element isn’t supported, the browser will render the `img` element instead, and should always be included.
+For screen widths less than 450px and backward compatibility where the `picture` element isn’t supported, the browser renders the `img` element instead, and should always be included.

 #### Relative sized images